HoloLabInc/HoloLabDnnPackages/README.md

 ## Environment

-These packages work on Unity 2021.3 LTS or later.
+These packages work on Unity 2023.2 (Unity 6) or later.

 ## License